Medieval charm, sensational wines and great food await on this Tuscan adventure

 Embark on a journey through the soul of Tuscany with this exclusive wine and gourmet experience.
-We explore the renowned Chianti Classico region, celebrated for its prestigious wines, rolling vineyards, and timeless charm.
-The tour also takes us to the medieval town of San Gimignano, famed for its iconic towers and artisan traditions.
-Along the way, we delve into Tuscany’s culinary heritage, savoring local dishes with exceptional wines.
+Enjoy a wine tasting at a renowned vineyard in Chianti, a region celebrated for its prestigious wines and rolling countryside.
+Then head to the medieval town of San Gimignano, famed for its iconic towers, Renaissance frescoes and artisan traditions.
+Along the way we'll delve into Tuscany’s culinary heritage, savoring local dishes at a lunch amongst the vines.
+With private transportation included, this is the best way to visit this enchanting part of Italy!

 Highlights: